 The building, called the "American Louvre" when it first opened, was designed in 1859 by James Renwick Jr. He also designed the Smithsonian's "Castle" and St. Patrick's Cathedral in New York City.

 In 1956, Congress proposed razing the Renwick building, diagonally across from the White House.
-First Lady Jacqueline Kennedy led the campaign to save the Renwick Gallery as part of her plan to restore the Lafayette Square area surrounding the White House.
+First Lady Jacqueline Kennedy led the campaign to save the Renwick as part of her plan to restore the Lafayette Square area surrounding the White House.

 In 1972, the Renwick became the home of the Smithsonian American Art Museum's craft and decorative arts program.